wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 Replace PRODUCT-NAME and PRODUCT-PRICE with the actual name and price.
 3. To add the shopping cart to a post or page (eg. checkout page) simply add the shortcode [show_wp_shopping_cart] to a post or page or use the sidebar widget to add the shopping cart to the sidebar.
 The shopping cart will only be visible in a post or page when a customer adds a product.

+= Using Product Display Box =

+Here is an exmaple shortcode that shows you how to use a product display box.

+[wp_cart_display_product name="My Awesome Product" price="25.00" thumbnail="http://www.example.com/images/product-image.jpg" description="This is a short description of the product"]

+Simply replace the values with your product specific data

-Using Shipping
+= Using Shipping =

 1. To use shipping cost use the following trigger text [wp_cart:PRODUCT-NAME:price:PRODUCT-PRICE:shipping:SHIPPING-COST:end]

 or use the following php function from your wordpress template files
 <?php echo print_wp_cart_button_for_product('product name',price,shipping cost); ?>

-Using Variation Control
+= Using Variation Control =

 1. To use variation control use the following trigger text
 [wp_cart:PRODUCT-NAME:price:PRODUCT-PRICE:var1[VARIATION-NAME|VARIATION1|VARIATION2|VARIATION3]:end]